 For dark meat, turn to the legs of the bird.
 Because most fowl do a lot of walking, these muscles are slightly different from the muscles of the breast.
 They’re richer in fat and minerals like iron, which gives them a slightly gamier taste and makes them excellent for robust dishes.

 The two cuts of dark meat are the leg and the thigh.
-They are the first pieces to be removed when breaking down your bird into different cuts of poultry.
+They are the first pieces to be removed when breaking down your bird into different cuts.
 With the bird on its back, trace through the skin and meat surrounding the hip bone with the tip of your chef’s knife or utility knife.
 The object of this is to reveal the joint.

 From here, break down the leg further into thigh and drumstick sections by cutting through the leg at the knee joint.
 Again, you’ll be cutting through the joint rather than through the bone, so you may need to reposition your knife once you can see the joint itself.
 With thigh and drumstick separated, you have a few options.

 Drumsticks are a complex mass of small muscles, bone, and connective tissue, which makes it impractical to debone them.
 Thighs, on the other hand, can be quickly and easily skinned and deboned with a boning knife, leaving a tender cut of dark meat that can be used in much the same way as the breast.
 Try them in stir-fry and pasta dishes for a richer, more flavorful alternative to white meat cuts.